jeremychone/rust-devai/README.md

 # Will do the verbose, watch, but in dry mode response, will print rendered instruction, AI response
 # and will NOT execute the data
-devai run proof-rust-comments -f main.rs -v -w --dry req
+devai run proof-rust-comments -f main.rs -v -w --dry res

-# happy coding!
+# Happy coding!
 ```

-- `init` sub-command - initialize or update the `.devai/` folder (non destructive, only add files missing)
+- `init` sub-command - initialize or update the `.devai/` folder (non-destructive, only adds files missing)
 - `run` sub-command
-    - First arg is the command name.
+    - First argument is the command name.
     - `-f` the file name or glob input files as items.
 Can have multiple `-f`
-    - `--verbose` (`-v`) will print in the command line the rendered ,
+    - `--verbose` (`-v`) will print in the command line the rendered output.
     - `--dry req` will perform a dry run of the request by just running the **data** and **instruction** sections.
 Use `--verbose` to print out the sections.
     - `--dry res` will perform a dry run of the request, send it to the AI, and return the AI output (does not return data).
 Use `--verbose` to see what has been sent and returned.